-of each experiment, the quadcopter is spawned with a random orientation, a random position in x-y of [-1,1] and [0.5, 2.5] in z, and a random velocity on each axis of [-1,1].
+in z, and a random velocity on each axis of [-1,1].
 The experiment is considered successful if the end height of the quadcopter is within 0.3m from the goal height.
 The results of these experiments are reported in Table III.

 Given the very large amount of quadcopter variations, the Robust baseline trained without access to environment parameters has the lowest success rate and largest tracking error.
-This is because it is forced to learn a single conservative flying which can fly all quadcopters under varying disturbances.
+This is because it is forced to learn a single conservative controller which can fly all quadcopters under varying disturbances.
 Indeed, it either crashes to the ground or flies outside the flying region.
 The baseline LTF is Robust with an additional observation of error integration.
 This additional input helps it achieve higher success rate.
 However, similar to the Robust baseline, LTF fails in tracking the goal states.
-On the contrary, with access to the environment parameters, the flight performance strongly increases.
-Still, explicitly regressing the environment vector e_t , instead of its low-dimensional representation z_t , scarifies the success rate since it is trying to solve a harder estimation problem which is not necessary to solve the task at hand.
-Since the tracking errors are computed only for successful runs, the SysID baseline achieves a slightly lower tracking error in one of the metrics. $\mathcal{L}1$ is the baseline with the strongest performance in our simulation experiments.
-However, it relies on the explicit knowledge of a reference model which we choose as the median value of all parameters in the testing range in Table I, while our method with other baselines has no prior knowledge of the model.
-However, $\mathcal{L}1$ is not implemented in our real-world experiments as a baseline because it is highly sensitive to latency and requires significant engineering work.
+On the contrary, with estimation of the environment parameters, the flight performance strongly increases.
+Still, explicitly regressing the environment vector e_t , instead of its lowdimensional representation z_t , yields the success rate since it is trying to solve a harder estimation problem which is not necessary to solve the task at hand.
+Since the tracking errors are computed only for successful runs, the SysID baseline achieves a slightly lower tracking error in one of the metrics. \mathcal{L}1 is the baseline with the strongest performance in our simulation experiments.
+However, its strong performance relies on the explicit knowledge of a reference model which we choose as the median value of all parameters in the testing range in Table I, while our method with other baselines has no prior knowledge of the model.
+The performance gap between our method and \mathcal{L}1 shows that the adaptive control across platforms is hard to achieve by estimating and compensating large variance from a reference model. \mathcal{L}1 is not implemented in our real-world experiments as a baseline because it is highly sensitive to latency and requires significant engineering work.
 In contrast, our approach can handle latency very well by simulating it during training.

 We also evaluate the task of stabilization on held-out environmental disturbances, as exemplified by random external forces and partial failure of a motor.
 The results of these experiments are reported in Table IV.
 Our method outperforms all baselines in both out-of-distribution disturbances cases.
-Compared to the strongest baseline $\mathcal{L}1$, our method reduces the failure rate by up to 1.14 times, the average height error by up to 67.7%, and the average command tracking error by up to 22.4%.
+Compared to the strongest baseline \mathcal{L}1 , our method has a greater success rate, and it reduces the average height error by up to 67.7% and the average command tracking error by up to 22.4%.